Nederlands

-Children's crossing in Argentina
+Children's crossing signs in Argentina

-north west Argentina, 1993 Ushuaia, VII.1996 Tolhuin, XII.2006;
+north west Argentina, 1993

 pict.
 B. Hoeyberghs

-Two girls?
-The likely precursor found in Tolhuin gives us reason to believe in two boys.
-In any case, I don't recognize any clear sex indicating features.
+Are we looking at two girls?
+The likely precursor found in Tolhuin gives us reason to believe more in two boys.
+In any case, I cannot recognize any clear sex indicating features.
+This is most unusual as children on the road are —it seems by worldwide agreement— of opposite sexes.

 One of my readers pointed out that it was custom that children in Argentina weared kind of a dust-coat at school.
 Thus boys and girls all looked similar and this was probably the origin of this typical and authentic drawing.